 You deserve to feel confident throughout your birth and have a team around you that excepts all of you and the birth you want.
 The more confidence you can feel the more likely you are to have a positive birth experience.
 Birth is a very intense time period and it is only made worse if you are surrounded by people who do not make an effort to understand you and your situation.
 This is true for everyone, regardless if you speak another language, come from another culture (like the LGBT community) or use different pronouns.
 We want you to have the most positive birth you possibly can.
 This can’t happen with someone who doesn’t understand you.

-I Understand Your Situation
+We Understand Your Situation

 Not all doulas understand LGBT situations enough to properly work with your family.
 Each of us has a different and unique situation.
 Many doulas have never dealt with a surrogacy, don't speak with or have documents that include your preferred pronoun or preferred terminology.
 This is unfortunately true for healthcare professionals as well.